SAP-archive/teched2021-DEV162/exercises/ex2/README.md

 ## Summary

-You've now changed your application to use a Bottom Navigation page to navigate within the application.
+You've now the Bottom Navigation page as the Main page to navigate within the application.

 Continue to - [Exercise 3 - Create Customer Detail Tabs page with Address info and Order List](../ex3/README.md)